 You need to camp along the way and, based on most reports and, you know, every day on Vancouver Island, you should probably expect at least some rain before it’s all said and done.
-Many people consider it the smaller, more manageable counterpart to the world-famous West Coast Trail farther north.
+Many people consider it the smaller, more manageable counterpart to the world-famous West Coast Trail located farther north.

 If you’re only going as far as Mystic Beach, however, all you have to do is hike 2 km up and over the rocky headland at the north end of China Beach (then another 2 km back).
 Of course, even this section is very rough, rooty, hilly and muddy (it certainly doesn’t ease you in) so it will probably feel longer than that and will take 45 minutes to an hour each way.

-Along the way you will cross a pretty little suspension bridge across Peter Wolfe Creek (yeah, you heard that name right) and at the end of the trail the steps down to the beach are carved out of a single, gigantic, downed log.
+Along the way you will cross a pretty little suspension bridge across Pete Wolfe Creek (yeah, you heard that name right) and at the end of the trail the steps down to the beach are carved out of a single, gigantic, downed log.

 There is a small connector trail that comes in from the highway about halfway to the beach – there is no official parking there but if you get dropped off you could cut down the total distance.

-The entire trail until you get to the beach is through massive, looming rainforest that, it turns out, is pretty effective at blocking out the sun.
+The entire trail until you get to the beach runs through massive, looming rainforest that, it turns out, is pretty effective at blocking out the sun.
 The trail is marked with reflective orange markers that are easily spotted but keep in mind that it starts getting pretty dark in the trees long before the sun actually sets.